-Described not as a mere singer, but rather as musician who used her voice as an instrument, O'Day's rapid-fire delivery could keep up with the likes of Oscar Peterson, Stan Kenton and Gene Krupa.
-"You can swing, you'd better come with us," Krupa told her when he hired her.
-(I'm more convinced than ever that O'Day is the inspiration for Sugarpuss O'Shea, the character played by Barbara Stanwick in Ball of Fire (1941), featuring Krupa (the documentary opens with her intoning the same "Drum Boogie" riff).
+I'm convinced that O'Day is the inspiration for Sugarpuss O'Shea, the character played by Barbara Stanwick in Ball of Fire (1941), featuring Krupa (the documentary opens with her intoning the same "Drum Boogie" riff).
 She appears as herself in a cameo in The Gene Krupa Story (1959) starring Sal Mineo.
-"She's all right, if you like talent," someone says after she sings.
+"She's all right, if you like talent," someone remarks after she sings.

 After after almost dying from an overdose in 1969, O'Day beat her addiction and came back to tour Japan and Europe, establish two record companies and write her autobiography.
 In 1999, she celebrated her 80th birthday with a concert at the Palladium in Hollywood.
 She made a final London appearance in 2004 before she died in 2006 at the age of 87.

 Friday, August 12, 2011

 The NORML Women’s Alliance has teamed up with the webzine Freedom is Green to encourage reform advocates to write letters to women serving time behind bars for marijuana-related offenses.

 Several studies suggest a prisoner’s mental health is dependent on their contact with the outside world.
 For many, mail correspondences are their primary contact with the public.